Meals on Wheels: United Kingdom

 In the county of Suffolk, the programme is referred to as "Community Meals".
 "Meals on Wheels" services are provided for those who have been assessed to have difficulty cooking for themselves.
 Community Meals services can comprise daily hot meals, chilled meals or a weekly or fortnightly delivery of frozen meals.
 Traditional hot deliveries are cooked in a central kitchen then transported to the service user.
 The service in Suffolk is now run by Aspect Living Foundation, a not-for-profit charity trading as Meals on Wheels Suffolk, set up and registered in 2018 to take over "Meals on Wheels" from the Royal Voluntary Service, and set up specifically for this purpose.

 Support to the elderly is also provided by the Royal Voluntary Service (formerly named Women's Royal Voluntary Service).

 National Association of Care Catering Community Meals Week is a national event aiming to increase visibility of Community Meals Services.
-In October 2008, Camilla, The Duchess of Cornwall assisted in Meals on Wheels Week activities.
+In October 2008, Camilla, Duchess of Cornwall assisted in Meals on Wheels Week activities.

 Increasingly in the United Kingdom, commercial rather than voluntary or local authorities organisations are providing the meals.
 For example, some Local Authorities have stopped providing hot meals and are instead delivering frozen pre-cooked meals.
 Other variations include using Apetito, who operate a "Chefmobil" service which regenerates meals en route, and Apetito subsidiary Wiltshire Farm Foods, which operates a Meals on Wheels alternative service for those who do not meet assessment criteria.
 In 2018, Meals On Wheels was completely withdrawn in the United Kingdom.
 Wiltshire Farms frozen meals and private hot meal schemes largely on a commercial basis do however remain.

 Wolverhampton Council took a different approach: instead of closing the service, it has been expanded so anyone living in the city can order meals on wheels.
 People may opt to receive a meal one day a week, every day or for a fixed length of time e.g. after an operation.
 Alongside the hot meal a cold 'tea' consisting of a sandwich and fruit can be delivered.

 October 2011 saw a Hairy Bikers series, Meals on Wheels, air on BBC Two.
 The series fronted a campaign with BBC Learning to save local 'meals on wheels' services around the United Kingdom.